CME defends turf with expanded grain trading hours

-CHICAGO, May 21 (Reuters) - The CME Group’s grain markets began trading for 21 hours a day on Sunday, as the exchange tries to guard its turf against upstart IntercontinentalExchange, whose own nearly round-the-clock trade has gotten off to a tepid start.
+CHICAGO (Reuters) - The CME Group’s (CME.O) grain markets will be open for business 21 hours a day starting Sunday afternoon as the exchange guards its turf against upstart IntercontinentalExchange (ICE.N), whose own nearly round-the-clock trade has gotten off to a tepid start.

 For the first time, CME grain markets will be open when price-sensitive reports from the U.S. Department of Agriculture reports are issued, which some analysts said could favor high frequency traders able to crunch the data more quickly.